tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

       getTxDistrict({ lng: point[0], lat: point[1] });
     }
   });
 ```

-**Geolocation:** Implementation was straightforward but UX got a bit tricky.
+**Geolocation:** Implementation was straightforward but UX was tricky.
 The
-campaign site on Wix wouldn't allow geolocation permission to be passed to the
+campaign site on Wix would not allow geolocation permission to be passed to the
-embedded iframe, among other problems.
-I didn't want to show a broken locate
+embedded iframe.
+I didn't want to show a disabled locate button --- or worse ---
-button --- or worse --- a clickable button that would error out.
+a clickable button that would error out.

 Deep in `mapbox-gl`'s own `GeolocateControl`, there is a function to determine
 if a browser or current viewport context allows access to the
 [Geolocation Web API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
-I adapted this check from their `checkGeolocationSupport()`.
+I adapted this check from their `checkGeolocationSupport()` function.

 ``` ts
   const ifGeoSupported = (callback: (x: boolean) => void): void => {
     let supportsGeolocation = false;